 Converting live audio into real-time text that is displayed on a screen.
 Students should follow the procedures outlined on the Live Captioning Guide sheet which include submitting a separate Request Captioning or Interpreting Services Form for each course in which live captioning is needed within the in-person, hybrid, and/or online learning environment.

 Request Captioning or Interpreting Services for Inside or Outside of the Classroom

-A student worker hired to assist another student in/out of the classroom.
-Students should submit their course code, section number, and class days/times to their Learning Specialist at email@example.com to request an EA.
+A student worker is hired to assist another student in/out of the classroom.
+Students should submit their course code, section number, and class days/times to their Accessibility Specialist at firstname.lastname@example.org to request an EA.